RationAI/xopat/plugins/annotations/README.md

 structure, you have to translate it in the `dataLoader.js` file.
 The purpose of this file is to translate the response data --- that's why the default implementation does practically nothing.

+For more internal workings of the underlying module, check ``modules/annotations/README.md``.

+### Parameters
+The plugin supports optional parameters:

+ - ``focusWithZoom`` whether to zoom automatically on annotation with focus action, default true
+ - ``factories`` a list of enabled annotation factory IDs